 Equality Impact Analysis: Impact assessments are a key component of reconfiguration programmes and should be undertaken by all UK Government departments and agencies implementing change.
-The Equality Impact Assessment is a tool we use which assists commissioners and service providers to systematically identify the positive and negative implications that changes to services will have on equality groups, and consider how any adverse effects could be mitigated.
+Our colleagues in the Organisational Strategy and Engagement (OSE) can support you to complete EIAs.

-We have excellent knowledge of healthcare finance and can provide a wide range of financial modelling including;
+We understand the complexities of healthcare finance and offer a wide range of financial modelling services including:

 Financial gap analysis

-In particular we can provide an economy wide assessment and related gap analysis of the financial challenge being encountered within a particular area.
-We also have extensive experience of running sensitivity analyses as appropriate to understand key influences of the financial challenge being encountered to aid in informing client strategy moving forward.
+We can provide an economy-wide assessment and related gap analysis of the financial challenge your locality is facing.
+We also have extensive experience of running sensitivity analyses to understand key influences of the financial challenge being encountered.
+This supports strategy development.

 Review of Long Term Financial Models

-Having been directly involved in overseeing the production and use of complex financial models, we can support clients to review existing models that have been produced.
-In particular, our review would undertake to provide a full and detailed review and assurance of models provided with the output being recommendations of refinements or risks within the modelling that the client may want to consider when applying the model to decision making.
+Our team have been directly involved in overseeing the production and use of complex financial models and can support you to review existing models that have been produced.
+Our review would provide a full and detailed review and assurance of models provided with a set of recommendations of refinements or risks within the modelling that the you may wish to consider when applying the model to your decision making.

 Return on Investment (ROI) for Business Cases

-Often having completed a business case proposal, clients are tasked with assessing the actual return on investment likely for all options being considered.
-We can provide an external assessment of business cases allowing an extensive assessment of the likely return on investment of all options being considered.
+Often having completed a business case proposal you will be asked to assess the actual return on investment likely for all options being considered.
+We can provide an extensive external assessment of the likely return on investment of all options being considered within your business case.